Course Description:

 numbers)

-2. Concepts of terms vs. factors, expressions vs. equations, prime factors, greatest common
+2. Concepts of terms vs. factors, expressions vs. equations, prime factors,

 factor, and least common multiple